vanHeemstraSystems/learning-test-driven-development-gilded-rose-kata/300/100/200/100/README.md

-# 100 - Fixing bug "foobar instead of fixme"
+# 100 - Fixing bug "foo instead of fixme"

 When we first ran the unit test, we were alerted about below bug.